thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Acknowledgments
 {:numbered="false"}

-Thank you Carsten Bormann for helping out with the CDDL.
+Thanks to Carsten Bormann for help with the CDDL.